PietroBertarini/Tree-_Code_Challenge/typescript/README.md

 To run tests for the project, run `yarn test`.

+To run tests with coverage for the project, run `yarn test:cov`.

 To lint the project, run `yarn lint`.

 Now follow the steps outlined in [The Problem](https://github.com/hinge-health/interviews-services#the-problem)